evidence-dev/evidence/sites/docs/pages/components/custom-components.md

 ## Utility Functions
 Evidence provides a collection of helpful utility functions to use within custom components, for things like error handling, data manipulation, and value formatting.

 To use these in your project, you must import them explicitly in the script tag portion of your component.
-The import line for each utlity function is included for reference below:
+The import line for each utility function is included for reference below:

 ### Error Handling